sciodb/sciodb/README.md

 ./sciodb.sh
 ```

-This should start the sciodb and you will be able to add or remove nodes to the sciodb.
+This should start the ScioDB, and you will be able to add or remove nodes to the sciodb.
 For the moment it is only for testing, the system is not functional.

 If you want to see multiple nodes working, you can execute: